f5devcentral/f5-agility-labs-dns/docs/class2/class2.rst

 Class 2 - Security
 =============================

+The lab environment consists of a Lan of workstations in a remote location with internal DNS servers behind an F5 firewall.

+The F5 device is directly connected to the internet.

 .. image:: /_static/class2/class2_overview.png

-The lab is contained in a remote location where F5 BIG-IP is the default gateway for internal corporate networks.

-The F5 is pre-configured as a firewall device sitting on the ISP vlans and internal vlans.

-Students will migrate the existing DNS topology where two Active Directory servers are handling local DNS.

-The F5 will intercept DNS queries which would normally be routed directely to the Domain Controller IP.

-The BIG-IP will intercept all DNS requests and perform DNS security.

-Students will learn how to implement the following concepts and learn how to migrate to a secure DNS infrastructure.
+Students will configure the following concepts as part of a group of lab excercises.

-Windows workstations are configured to use the local "Active Directory" DNS servers for resolution.

-The Windows domain controller has a DNS server role installed and performs recursive DNS services.
+#.
+Transparent Cache

+#.
+Validating Resolver

+#.
+Hidden Master

+#.
+DNSSec

+#.
+RPZ

+#.
+URL Categorization

+#.
+IP Intelligence

 .. toctree::
    :hidden: